pyuvm/pyuvm/README.md

 # The **pyuvm** testbench

 The `testbench.py` contains the entire UVM testbench and connects to the TinyALU through a `TinyAluBfm` object defined in `tinyalu_utils.py`.
-We'll examine the `testbench.py` file and enough of the **cocotb** test too run the simulation
+We'll examine the `testbench.py` file and enough of the **cocotb** test to run the simulation.

 ## Importing **pyuvm**